 Civil Penalty for Illegal Employment

-If found to be employing an individual who does not have the right to work then, under section 15 of the Immigration, Asylum and Nationality Act 2006, an employer could face a civil penalty of up to £20,000 per illegal worker.
+Employers found to be employing individuals who do not have the right to work in the UK risk receiving a civil penalty of up to £20,000 per worker.

-If officials determine that the correct right to work checks have not been carried out the employer will be issued with a ‘referral notice’ which means their case will be sent to the Home Office for further consideration.
+If Home Office officials determine that the correct right to work checks were not carried out, the employer may be issued with a ‘Referral Notice’ which means their case will be sent to the Home Office for further consideration.
 As a result of this process the employer may receive one of the following notices:

 - a Civil Penalty Notice;